xhenos/kodo/website/src/docs/guides/backups.md

 This section explores some extra details regarding [Official Forks](/forks/).
 :::

-All [Official Tachiyomi Forks](/forks/) support the `proto.gz` format to backup/restore your library
+All [Official Tachiyomi Forks](/forks/) support the `.proto.gz` format to backup/restore your library

 In addition, some forks have specific limitations regarding backup restoration:

 - [Neko](/forks/Neko/) can only restore [MangaDex](/extensions/#all.mangadex) entries in a backup.
   > Entries from other sources will not transfer.

   > Migrate everything to MangaDex if you require to.
 - All forks have fork-specific settings and changes that might be saved in Backups.
   Such settings are not restored in original Tachiyomi and will get lost when creating a new backup.
-  > For Example: [TachiyomiSY](/forks/TachiyomiSY/) backups have the option to store Read History for titles not in Library.
+  > For Example: [TachiyomiSY](/forks/TachiyomiSY/) has the option to backup/restore Saved Searches.

-  These will **NOT** be restored to original Tachiyomi or other forks.
+  These will **NOT** be restored to original Tachiyomi or its forks.
 - Only [TachiyomiAZ](/forks/TachiyomiAZ/) supports creating/restoring legacy `.json` backups and current `.proto.gz` backups.
   > Users are recommended to update their `.json` backups to use the improved and efficient `.proto.gz` backups.